 In the event that an employee receives a telephone call or information indicating that there may be a bomb somewhere at the university, the employee shall use the Bomb Threat Checklist to assess the situation.
-A copy of this policy's Bomb Threat Checklist isshall be accessible on the UCF Police Department and UCF Human Resources website. kept in the immediate vicinity of every telephone on property owned or controlled by the university See Emergency Procedures - UCF Police Department to access the checklist and additional resources.
+A copy of this policy's Bomb Threat Checklist shall be kept in the immediate vicinity of every telephone on property owned or controlled by the university.